Yord/shargs/README.md

 You could implement the same behavior with an option that takes none or one argument, by using a combination of variable length arrays, aka [`commands`](#command) and a custom command-line options field.
-The general idea is to mark an `command` as `threeValued` with a flag, and then transform it to a custom type in the opts stage.
+The general idea is to mark a `command` as `threeValued` with a flag, and then transform it to a custom type in the opts stage.

 First, let us define an option: